SteamFork/SetupStreamingServices/README.md

 ## Setup Streaming Services
-This script will provide a UI to select any URLs found in the `links.index` source file, and will create desktop icons and add them to GameScope.
+This script will provide a UI to select any URLs found in the `data/links.index` source file, and will create desktop icons and add them to GameScope.
 It is compatible with all devices running SteamFork.

 ### Supported URLs
 The list below is based on the index found in the source tree and may not contain the full list.
-Review [links.index](/links.index) for the most up-to-date data.
+Review [data/links.index](/data/links.index) for the most up-to-date data.

 * [Amazon Luna](https://luna.amazon.com)
 * [Amazon Prime Video](https://www.amazon.com/video)